Malcolm-Q/float/README.md

 You need a .env file with the BOT_TOKEN key.

-If running via docker compose a volume for the files will be mounted at `/home/float/files`.
+If running via `docker compose up --build` a volume for the files will be mounted at `/home/float/files`.

 This bot provides simple file storage and transfers localized to the discord server(s) it is in.